-- 20.1 In line with The Trust's procedures, if a parent/carer has concern or complaint that has not been resolved, they should in the first instance contact the SENCO at the respective Academy.
-If this matter is not resolved satisfactorily the Head of the Academy should be notified. - 20.2 If the concern is not resolved, parents/carers have the right to pursue the issue by following procedures outlined in SW9 Parental Communications and Complaints Policy.
+- 20.1 In line with The Trust's procedures, if a parent/carer has a concern or complaint that has not been resolved, they should in the first instance contact the SENCO at the respective academy.
+If this matter is not resolved satisfactorily the Headteacher/Head of Setting should be notified. - 20.2 If the concern is not resolved, parents/carers have the right to pursue the issue by following procedures outlined in SW9 Parental Communications and Complaints Policy.